 Lake Tahoe is the place to camp.
 To camp by a sandy beach, deep underneath the pine trees or wedged on a hillside with the mountain mahogany, you just have to reserve a spot, pack the car and back ‘er in.

-The campgrounds around Lake Tahoe have that extended family feel, and you’re sure to make friends with your neighbors before the trip is over.
+Lake Tahoe campgrounds have that extended family feel, and you’re sure to make friends with your neighbors before the trip is over.
 You’ll find showers, toilets, BBQ grills and fire grates — some places sell fire wood and others rent boats — but at each campsite around Lake Tahoe, you’ll find a home away from home that you won’t soon forget.

 Be sure to book in advance.
 Here are a few highlights: